AHC30722

 Not applicable

 The cost of a course varies according to eligibility for government subsidies and the type of study.
 Government subsidies are available to residents of South Australia.
-Students who are not eligible for any subsidies will pay the full fee rate.
+Students who are not eligible for any subsidies will pay the standard fee.

 Fee Type Admission (AUD) Learning